 Content provided by our partner Noah’s Ark Pet Crematory ~

-Nothing says Summer more than an ice pop!
+During the “dog days” of summer, there is nothing better than an ice pop!
 Well, your dog thinks so too!

 “Frozen broth is a welcome treat for shelter dogs on a hot day,” Gromley says.
 “Plus, iced treats are incredibly easy and fun to make!”

-Once you master the base recipe, get creative!
+Once you master the base recipe, time to get creative!
 Try making bigger pupsicles to keep your dog entertained even longer, or add extra-special treats for him to find inside.
 If you don’t have chicken broth on hand, you can use plain water, too.

 “We’ve found that dogs enjoy licking their way to toys, treats, kibble, carrots and other assorted surprises in large blocks of ice,” Gromley tells us.
 “This great enrichment idea keeps our critters busy, cool and happy.
 They love the variety, and we love seeing them enjoy summer with the coolest treats around.
 It’s inexpensive, long-lasting fun!